 By creating an ecotourism opportunity, we will not only entertain and educate tourists, but stimulate the economy by creating additional revenue and job opportunities for Puerto Ricans.

 The Karma Honey Project is dialed in with local, regional and national organizations to promote the Puerto Rican Honey Bee as a hardy species.
 Our grassroots organizing campaigns are designed to defend and bolster Caribbean agriculture.
 We’ve worked side-by-side with beekeepers to inform the public about important issues facing the honey bee such as pesticides, pathogens, parasites, and poor nutrition.

-Instead of having misplaced bee colonies exterminated, we work to capture and re-home them in more accepting areas where they are safe.
+Instead of having misplaced bee colonies exterminated, we worked to capture and re-home them in more accepting areas where they are safe.
 All of our bee hives are occupied by bees that have been rescued from extermination, so when we say we're saving the world one bee at a time, we really mean it.

 By strengthening the voices of bee enthusiasts, the Karma Honey Project aims to spread awareness of ways people can make a difference within their own communities.
 You can become an advocate for change by supporting our mission.